hkevin01/brain-computer-compression/docs/project_plan.md

 ## License

 This project is released under the MIT License to encourage widespread adoption and contribution from the research community.

+## Feedback and Review Integration

+- Feedback channels: GitHub Issues, email (contact@bci-compression.org), and Discussions (if enabled).
+- All user and stakeholder feedback is reviewed and prioritized for inclusion in the project roadmap.
+- Major feedback-driven changes are documented in the changelog and release notes.
+- Ongoing: Actively seek and incorporate feedback to guide future development.

+## Release Version: v1.0.0 (2025-07-18)

+- All phases (foundation, algorithms, advanced techniques, benchmarking, integration, documentation) are complete.
+- All deliverables, tests, and benchmarks pass.
+- Documentation, changelogs, and feedback channels are up to date.
+- The project is ready for production use and community contribution.